LeetLLM

 How to evaluate a quantized model

-Perplexity is a good first sanity check, but it is not enough.
+Perplexity is a good first sanity check, but it's not enough.
 A quantized model can show a modest change in perplexity while still regressing on code generation, structured output, or domain decisions.
-A returns-classification model should therefore be tested on representative extraction and action-format cases, not only general text.
+A returns-classification model should therefore be tested on representative extraction and action-format cases, not general text alone.

 Evaluation AxisWhat To MeasureWhy It Matters